Archive for March, 2008

 Pean artery forceps

-Hemostat, artery forceps, hemostatic clamp, artery clamp - this beautiful surgical instrument has many names.
+Hemostat, artery forceps, hemostatic clamp, artery clamp – this beautiful surgical instrument has many names.
 In Scandinavia it’s simply called a “peang” (pronounced [piaŋ]).
 For a long time I’ve wondered why we call it that.
-Here’s the story.
-Read more »
+Here’s the story. « Read the rest of this entry »

 Medical mavericks